|

 can, therefore, avoid the finger pointing if we structure the approach

 correctly.
-It’s important to realize that it is not accident that
+It’s important to realize that it is not accident

-refined in the real world with all the challenges that brings with it.
-In moving from a reductionist/local optima world to
+developed and refined in the real world with all the challenges that brings

-a systemic/global optimum we must remember not to stray from the sequence of; (1)
+a systemic/global optimum we must remember not to stray from the sequence of; (1) Define the system.
+(2) Define the goal

-Define the goal of the system.
-(3)
+of the system.
+(3) Define the necessary

-Define the fundamental measurements.
+measurements.
 (5) Define the role of the constraints.
-We know how to focus on constraints; (1)
+We know how to focus on constraints; (1) Identify the system’s constraints.
+(2) Decide how to Exploit the system’s constraints.
+(3) Subordinate everything else

-previous steps a constraint has been broken Go back to step 1, but do not allow inertia to cause a system
+constraint has been broken Go back to step 1, but do not allow

-constraint.
 In other words; Don’t

 Stop.
 As we reframe the situation, the logic of the